aws-samples/ai-services-workshop/content/50_personalize/30_jupyterlaunch.md

     ![Set TeamRole](/images/setNotebookIAM.png)

 5. Scroll down and click on **Create Notebook Instance**.
-Wait the notebook instance status is **InService**.
+Wait until the notebook instance status is **InService**.
 This will take a few minutes once the creation process has started.
-Then click on **Open Jupyter** - whilst you're waiting you can perform step #1 of the next section to copy some files from Git/
+Then click on **Open Jupyter** - whilst you're waiting you can perform step #1 of the next section to copy some files from GitHub.

     ![Open Notebook](/images/openNotebook.png)